Operational Plan Template FAQ's

 No, the only approvals provided are specific to multiple gatherings as outlined in the COVID-19 Prevention and Self-Isolation Order.
 If you have specific questions about your operational plan, you may reach out to firstname.lastname@example.org

-I previously was approved for two groups of 50.
-I would now like to operate with more groups of 50 people in my facility or at future events.
+I previously was approved for two groups of 100 or 200.
+I would now like to operate with more groups of 100 or 200 people in my facility or at future events.
 Do I need to apply again for approval?

-If you make substantive changes to how your organized gathering's space or numbers are managed, including adding additional multiples of 50, further approval by CPHO is required.
+If you make substantive changes to how your organized gathering's space or numbers are managed, including adding additional multiples of 100 or 200, further approval by CPHO is required.

-If I am organizing or hosting several similar events with over 50 people, do I need to submit my operational plan each time, or just once?
+If I am organizing or hosting several similar events with over 100 people indoors or 200 people outdoors, do I need to submit my operational plan each time, or just once?

 If you are planning multiple similar events, one operational plan may be submitted for this type of event.
 If there may be small variations in how multiple gatherings may be managed among slightly different events, different scenarios may be included in that one plan that is submitted for approval.

-If I run a facility that would host different groups at one time, where there would be more than 50 people in the facility, and different ways to manage multiple gatherings would be needed at different times of day or certain seasons, how do I address that in my operational plan?
+If I run a facility that would host different groups at one time, where there would be more than 100 people indoors or 200 outdoors at the facility, and different ways to manage multiple gatherings would be needed at different times of day or certain seasons, how do I address that in my operational plan?

 If there would be variations in how multiple gatherings may be managed at different times, different scenarios may be included in that the facility plan that is submitted for approval.